chronis10/hua_addons/TRS/README.md

 The system can handle multiple users.

 You can use the internal or an external mqtt broker.

+## Home Assistant API direct access

+That addon can control all the Home Assistant entities using a generated API key.
+The service command executed if the user accept the recommendation.

 ### MYSQL Support
 You can store all the recommendations logs and results on your MYSQL Server.